PrimeAcademy/assignment-unit-1/README.md

 ---

-#### Now, for your first assignment!

-## Topics Covered

-For the assignment this week, you will step through the process of:

-* using git to fork/clone repositories from GitHub and getting your work published to your GitHub account
-* setting up files and connecting them
-* testing your work in the browser
-* using the command line and your Mac's built-in Terminal
-* turning your assignment in through Prime's Assignment Portal

-## Assignment

-**Note**: Please watch all the videos for Week 1 on [the Tier 1 site](http://fullstack.primeacademy.io) before starting the assignment.
-These videos contain important information that will help you complete the assignment.
-Feel free to refer back to these videos whenever you need them.

 ### 1 | Create a folder for your work
 We recommend you create a dedicated folder for your Prime Tier 1 assignments.
 Call your folder something like *tier1*.
 For step-by-step instructions, check out the Week 1 videos, or take a look at the Step 1 [extended instructions](extended-instructions.md).
 You can clone your assignment repos into this folder (more on this in the next step).